 Anyway.
 After 30 years together, my hair and I have finally come to a happy place.
-I mostly know what it will and won’t do (post-pregnancy has thrown some kinks in our usual routine) and I now have a selection of clean products for my hair to stay in line!
+I mostly know what it will and won’t do (post-pregnancy has thrown some kinks in our usual routine) and I now have a selection of non toxic hair products for my hair to stay in line!

 If you have oodles of hair like me, then you’ll love these products.
 With that said, even if you don’t have thick hair, you should check out these products.
 Few of them are actually designed for thick hair, so they’re fairly universal…